-In addition, those managing smaller organisations may also struggle with their intranet security because they don’t have the infrastructure to defend their systems from breaches.
+In addition, those managing smaller organisations may also struggle with their intranet security management because they don’t have the infrastructure to defend their systems from internal and external threats.

-Despite all of this, employees can be the best defence for your company’s network security.
-If they’re alert and actively participating in the security of your IT networks, then you can secure your system.
+Despite all of this, employees can be the best defence for your company’s digital workplace and network security.
+If they’re alert and actively participating in the security of your IT networks, then you can secure your company intranet.

-Here are seven things to get your staff thinking about intranet security.
+Here are seven ways to get your staff thinking about intranet software security.

 One of the biggest problems with intranet security is that staff don’t think it’s very interesting.
-They often see it as a chore, or at worse, a waste of their valuable time that means they’ll have to work late.
-This negatively means they’re disengaged from vital security messages and less likely to retain important security information.
+They often see it as a chore, or worse, a waste of their valuable time that means they’ll have to work late.
+This negatively means they’re disengaged from vital security messages and less likely to retain information about important security measures.

-Instead, you need to turn security courses, sessions and information into engaging content, via gamification or quizzes, for example, that employees interact with.
-Two-way communication is important for this part, rather than lectures where staff are talked at and are just there to listen.
+Instead, you need to turn security courses and information into engaging content – such as via gamification or quizzes – that employees interact with.
+Two-way communication is important for this part, rather than lectures where staff are talked to and are just there to listen.

 Test your employees’ knowledge of intranet security with engaging quizzes

-Password security is of the utmost importance when it comes to security.
+Password security is of the utmost importance when it comes to intranet security.
 Yet so many people are reluctant to utilise best password practices.
-In 2018, the most common password was “123456”.
+In 2020, the most common password was “123456”.
 The second?
-“Password”.
+“123456789”.

-Get your staff to have passwords made up of a series of letters and numbers.
-They should also include at least one special character and one capital.
-These passwords should also be changed every 30 or 60 days.
+Get your intranet staff to create strong passwords that are made up of a series of letters and numbers.
+They should also include at least one special character and one uppercase letter.
+Ideally, passwords should also be changed every 30 to 60 days.

 Implement a strong password policy in your intranet

-One of the biggest causes of security breaches is when staff members share security credentials.
-If one member of staff shares their login details with several people, and there’s a breach, it can be challenging to discover where the problem occurred.
+One of the biggest causes of security breaches is when staff members share sensitive information such as login credentials.
+If one team member shares their login details with several people, and there’s a breach, it can be challenging to discover where the problem occurred.

-If someone can’t access the intranet because they’ve lost their credentials, they should be referred to IT support.
-The IT team can then help them gain access to the network again.
-Sharing should be discouraged and even your intranet policy documents should mention that sharing details is not allowed and what the penalties are if they break the rule.
+If someone can’t access the intranet because they’ve forgotten their username or password, they should be referred to IT support.
+The IT team can then help them gain access to the private network again.
+Use policy management tools to make sure your intranet security policy documents are clear that sharing login details is prohibited.

 Use your intranet’s policy management application to detail password usage and sharing restrictions